Master of Arts in Literature – Culture – Media

 Presentation of the programme

 The aim of this master’s programme is to strengthen the student’s historical knowledge and theoretical understanding of relations between literature, culture in general and modern media.
 Consequently the literary text is studied from an intercultural and interdisciplinary perspective.
-The student can choose between a specialization in English, French, General, German, Russian, Spanish, or Yiddish literature, and in Scandinavian studies.
+The student can choose between an English, French, General, German, Russian, Spanish, or Yiddish literature, and in Scandinavian studies.

 The tuition consists of compulsory courses in English and individually selected courses within the various language orientations.
 Some courses are theoretical, discussing aesthetic and cultural topics of a general nature, while others are focused on specific literary genres, themes or historical periods.
 Critical attention will also be given to the many forms in which literature enters the media and the public sphere in contemporary society.